huangleiBuaa/LayerwiseCA/README.md

-This code is for the paper: Exploring Learning Dynamics of DNNs via Layerwise Conditioning  Analysis.
+This code is for the paper: Layer-wise Conditioning  Analysis in Exploring the Learning Dynamics of DNNs.

 This implementation is based on Torch.
 The experiments in the paper are run on cuda9.0 and cudnn 7.0.